nuodb/nuodb-compose/README.md

     * this is _not_ how NuoDB is deployed in PROD, but is an easily managed, and resource optimised, option on a local machine.
 * `instadb`
   * This is a database in a single container (as per `monolith`) - but with dynamic port mapping.
-    * This allows multiple `instadb` databases to run on the same host simultaneously.
+    * this allows multiple `instadb` databases to run on the same host simultaneously.
+    * the downside is that because of the dyn amically-mapped ports, the mapped public port cannot be predicted, and so external connections will need to use `direct=true`;
-    * To ensure container name uniqueness, each `instadb` instance must be running in a different `project` from any other `insadb` instance.
+    * to ensure container name uniqueness, each `instadb` instance must be running in a different `project` from any other `insadb` instance.

 These docker compose files will create:
 * a new docker network specifically for the project;
 * a database in one of 4 possible configurations (see above).

+### scaling a database  ##
 * a second TE can be added to a `distributed` database;
   * see the `scale-te2` profile.